 Be aware that different systems use different units - for example, the system unit default for Max is inches while in Maya it is centimeters.

 Unity has different scaling for importing FBX vs. importing native 3D modeling software files.
 Make sure you check the FBX import scale settings.
-For example, if you want to achieve Scale Factor = 1, File Scale = 1 and Object Transform Scale = 1, use one of the proprietary file formats.
+For example, if you want to achieve Scale Factor = 1 and Object Transform Scale = 1, use one of the proprietary file formats and set the Convert Units option.

 If in doubt, export a meter cube with your SceneA Scene contains the environments and menus of your game.
 Think of each unique Scene file as a unique level.
 In each Scene, you place your environments, obstacles, and decorations, essentially designing and building your game in pieces.
 More info See in Glossary to match in Unity.